Kleiber/tpp/README.md

 ## Debug

-The main task of de `tpp` command line is to include the `debug.h` script, who allows you to debug your variables showing their content in a simple and practical way.
+The main task of `tpp` command line is to include the `debug.h` script, who allows you to debug your variables showing their content in a simple and practical way.
 Its use is quite straightforward, you just have to call the `debug` method and send the variable, that you want to show as, a parameter.

 An example: